-If a dispute cannot be resolved within the aged care system, the legal system may become involved, including guardianship bodies, or courts and tribunals.
+If a dispute cannot be resolved within the aged care system, the guardianship or legal system may become involved.

-What is the role of guardianship bodies?
+What is the role of the Public Advocate or Public Guardian?

-Guardianship bodies (such as the Public Advocate or Public Guardian) are independent statutory bodies in each State and Territory.
-They have powers relating to end of life decision-making for people who lack capacity, and dispute resolution.
-Aged care workers or health professionals may contact guardianship bodies when:
+The Public Advocate or Public Guardian are independent statutory bodies in each State and Territory.
+They have powers relating to guardianship and end of life decision-making for people who lack capacity.
+Aged care services and workers, or health professionals may contact these bodies when: